RicoJia/ricojia.github.io/_posts/2022/2022-05-01-deep-learning-Strategies.markdown

 Dev error
 ```

+If you have surpassed human level performance, you might be overfitting.
+So it's kind of hard to tell whether you should focus on reducing bias or variance.
+Structured data tasks, like ads recommendation, transit time predictions, loan approvals, are easier for machine learning systems because of the abundance of data.
+But for perception tasks such as vision or audio, they are harder for the relative lack of data and humans are usually pretty good at them.

+## What To Do To Improve Performance

+**First and foremost, what is worth our effort?** Do an error analysis on a small set of mislabelled data and get a sense of what the common errors are.
+It's probably worth it to count the number of mislabelled data of each category, then that could help you find if you need to focus on misclassification of dogs, great cats, etc.

-Usually so long as your system is worse than human performance, you might want to start thinking "why humans are doing better?"
+**Second is to improve in the area we have chosen.** Usually so long as your system is worse than human performance, you might want to start thinking "why humans are doing better?"

 If avoidable bias is high, maybe try: